IBM/CAST/docs/source/csmdb/csm_db_history_archive_py.rst

 .. attention:: If this script below is run manually it will display the results to the screen.
-    This script only handles per table archiving.
+    This script handles all history table archiving in the database.

 Script out results
 ------------------